Parker Bullen Solicitors Banner Image

 How long does the collaborative process take?

-The collaborative process will take as much time as is needed.
+The collaborative law process will take as much time as is needed.
 This is one of the benefits as it fits in with your timescales and can be done in as many or as few meetings as required.

 What happens if collaborative law does not work?

-We are able to work with you and your former partner in any form of ADR and offer a free initial consultation for us to assess which option may be best for you.
 We are Resolution Accredited Specialists who promote and encourage effective dispute resolution to conclude matters in a client, child focused and cost effective way.
-Contact one of our Family Solicitors from our offices in Andover, Romsey, Salisbury, Totton and Witney by completing our Contact Form, using the following telephone numbers or email info@parkerbullen.com.
+Contact one of our Family Law Solicitors from our offices in Andover, Romsey, Salisbury, Totton and Witney by completing our Contact Form, using the following phone numbers or email info@parkerbullen.com.